sfigg/commercialization-public/docset/customize/mdm/passportforwork-csp.md

 <a href="" id="biometrics-usebiometrics--only-for---device-vendor-msft-"></a>**Biometrics/UseBiometrics** (only for ./Device/Vendor/MSFT)
 Boolean value used to enable or disable the use of biometric gestures, such as face and fingerprint, as an alternative to the PIN gesture for Windows Hello for Business.
 Users must still configure a PIN if they configure biometric gestures to use in case of failures.
 This node was added in Windows 10, version 1511.

-Default value is true.
+Default value is false.
 If you set this policy to true, biometric gestures are enabled for use with Windows Hello for Business.
 If you set this policy to false, biometric gestures are disabled for use with Windows Hello for Business.

 Supported operations are Add, Get, Delete, and Replace.

 <a href="" id="biometrics-facialfeaturesuseenhancedantispoofing--only-for---device-vendor-msft-"></a>**Biometrics/FacialFeaturesUseEnhancedAntiSpoofing** (only for ./Device/Vendor/MSFT)
-Boolean value used to enable or disable enhanced anti-spoofing for facial feature recognition on devices which support it.
+Boolean value used to enable or disable enhanced anti-spoofing for facial feature recognition on Windows Hello face authentication.
 This node was added in Windows 10, version 1511.

-If this policy is not configured, the user can choose whether they want anti-spoofing on or off.
-If you set this policy to true, enhanced anti-spoofing is required on devices which support it.
-If you set this policy to false, enhanced anti-spoofing is turned off and the user cannot turn it on.
+Default value is false.
+If you set this policy to true or don't configure this setting, Windows requires all users on managed devices to use enhanced anti-spoofing for Windows Hello face authentication.
+Windows Hello face authentication is disabled on devices that do not support enhanced anti-spoofing.

+If you set this policy to false, Windows doesn't require enhanced anti-spoofing for Windows Hello face authentication.

+Note that enhanced anti-spoofing for Windows Hello face authentication is not required on unmanaged devices.

 Supported operations are Add, Get, Delete, and Replace.

 ## Examples

 Here's an example for setting Windows Hello for Business and setting the PIN policies.
 It also turns on the use of biometrics and TPM.